lich-uct/mrnaid.dichlab.org/README.md

-# Ubuntu Deployment Scripts for biophi.dichlab.org
+# Ubuntu Deployment Scripts for mrnaid.dichlab.org

-This repository contains the deployment configuration for the public http://biophi.dichlab.org/ server.
+This repository contains the deployment configuration for the public http://mrnaid.dichlab.org/ server.

-Feel free to use this as a template for 🐧 Ubuntu deployment.

 ## Deploying a new release